Wednesday, December 13, 2006

 Description of the midterm exam questions

+The midterm exam has 1 question from each of the first 17 powerpoint slide sets, and zero or one question from each other page that I link to on the course web site, making 21 equal-weight questions.
 The questions generally require short answers, e.g., "What happens when you irradiate polywater with N-rays?"
 Some may have tricks designed to benefit people who understand the topic and to catch people doing superficial pattern matching.
 A few may require a little extra searching, but this is an open book exam.
+The exam should be easy if you study.

 Tuesday, October 10, 2006